scottcgi/Mojoc/Docs/CodeDetails.md

 ##

-Mojoc modules have a dependency hierarchy, the upper layer can reference the lower layer, but the lower layer cannot reference the upper layer, and parallel modules cannot be referenced to each other.
+Mojoc modules have a dependency hierarchy, the upper layer can reference the lower layer, but the lower layer cannot reference the upper layer, and parallel modules cannot reference each other.
 This ensures minimal dependency compilation of modules.

 * [Toolkit Module](#toolkit-module)
 * [ThirdParty Module](#thirdparty-module)